CSS Box Model

 In order to set the width and height of an element correctly in all browsers, you need to know how the box model works.

-Let's make a div element with a total width of 350px:
+Assume we want to style a <div> element to have a total width of 350px:

 border: 5px solid gray;